dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Data Augmentation

 As a first step, I wanted to augment the images in the training set to give the model a wide varitey of images to train with.
 The first two steps I used the data augmentation was to increase the sharpness and brightness of each image.
 After viewing a sample of the test set, I noticed the images were blurry and sometimes very dark.
 I decided it would be best to sharpen and brighten each image to improve the quality of the image being trained by the classifier.
 This step was also done to the validation and test data sets.

-Below is an example of a brightened image and sharpend image:
-![alt text][image2]

 To have a robust traffic sign classifier that would be effective in real world situations, the model needs training images that resemble how traffic signs might be viewed from a vehilce.
 For this I implemented random data augmentation to the entire training data set.